Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Dynamic Transpose Networks

 \section{Dynamic Transpose Networks}

-In the context of network identifiability, dual settings of dynamic networks have been discussed in \cite{hendrickx2018identifiability,cheng2019allocation}, in which all vertices are either measured or excited.
+In network identifiability studies, typically two situations are distinguished where either all vertices are measured, or all vertices are excited, while it has been shown that both situations lead to results that are dual, see \cite{hendrickx2018identifiability,cheng2019allocation}.
 In this section, we present a generalization of the duality results for network identifiability with partially excited and partially measured vertices, which is based on the notion of transpose graphs.
 This generalization holds for general networks, including both cyclic and acyclic networks.
-The result in this section will be applied to derive the main results in Section~\ref{sec:Acyclic}.
+The result in this section will then be applied to derive the main results in Section~\ref{sec:Acyclic}.